 I wanted a different future and could not be handcuffed for the rest of my life.

-After listening to Ben Greenfield’s podcast with Stever Robbins about quitting your job and reading Tim Ferriss’s The 4-Hour Work Week I was inspired and uncharacteristically willing to take a big risk and make an even bigger change.
+After listening to Ben Greenfield’s podcast with Stever Robbins about quitting your job and reading Tim Ferriss’s book The 4-Hour Work Week I was inspired and uncharacteristically willing to take a huge risk.

-Now, I don’t suggest doing what I did.
-It was a horrible choice.
+Now, I’m not suggesting you do what I did.
+It was a horrible decision.
 Quitting your job with no plan except to live off your savings for a year and figure it out is naive.